-136. (1) Prior to approving credit for a personal consumer, a regulated financial service provider shall explain to the personal consumer the consequences under the credit agreement of missing any scheduled repayments.

-- (2) A regulated financial service provider shall highlight the consequences of missing the scheduled repayments in all documentation related to such credit agreement provided to the personal consumer. - (3) A regulated financial service provider shall provide the following warning statement in the credit agreement documentation referred to in paragraph (2):
+- 134. (1) Prior to approving credit for a personal consumer involving scheduled repayments, a regulated entity shall explain to the personal consumer the consequences under the credit agreement of missing any scheduled repayments. - (2) A regulated entity shall highlight the consequences of missing the scheduled repayments in all documentation related to such credit agreement provided to the personal consumer. - (3) A regulated entity shall provide the following warning statement in the credit agreement documentation referred to in paragraph (2):